Every 'best tracker' list hedges with 10 picks. We made one call and explain why.

 Is there a truly free job application tracker?

 Yes.
-ApplyArc has a permanent free tier with unlimited job tracking and 5 free AI generations.
+ApplyArc has a permanent free tier with up to 100 tracked jobs and 5 free AI generations.
 Notion and Google Sheets are free if you build the system yourself.

 Which tracker has the best Chrome extension?